Answers To Your Top Questions About Aspergers In Adults

 Because adults with Asperger's may never have been diagnosed, they may not realize that their difficulties stem from this issue.
-If you suspect someone you know of having Asperger's, you should approach the subject with respect for them.
-The possibility of Asperger's should not be used as an accusation, but as a productive conversation to help both of you with your relationship - whether that is as coworkers, friends, or family members.
+If you suspect someone you know has Asperger's you should approach the subject carefully and respectfully.
+The possibility of Asperger's should not be used as an accusation but as a productive conversation to help both of you with your relationship - whether that is as coworkers, friends, or family members.

 It is certainly a good idea to voice your suspicions about Asperger's to someone you care about.
-This can help them determine whether adult Asperger's actually is the issue or they have some other difficulties they need help with.
-That being said, you should be prepared for any number of reactions from the person you approach.
+This can help them determine whether adult Asperger's actually is the issue or if they have some other difficulties they need help with.
+That said, you should be prepared for any number of reactions from the person you approach.
 Some people don't care to be labeled or diagnosed.
-And if that is the case, you will ultimately need to respect their wishes regarding the matter.
+If this is the case, you will ultimately need to respect their wishes regarding the matter.
 They may even become angry at the suggestion or tell you that you are the one with the issue.
-Others may be relieved to finally have a name for their feeling of being different.
+On the other hand, some may be relieved to finally have a name for their feeling of being different.

 When initially approaching the person, you can let them know that being aware of Asperger's may help them to minimize its negative effects on their life and utilize the positive aspects to their advantage.
-It's a good idea to point out their strengths first, so they don't feel like you are attacking them or berating them with this potential mental health disorder.
-But also point out that you notice them struggling, and you want to help them.
+It's a good idea to point out their strengths first so they don't feel like you are attacking them or berating them with this potential mental health disorder.
+However, you should make sure to point out that you notice them struggling and that you want to be there for them.
 Then, let them know that the issues they struggle with may be related to Asperger syndrome.
-By waiting to use the official term until closer to the end of the conversation, you allow them to think about the characteristics you pointed out (both positive and negative) without being biased toward the label.
+By waiting to use the official term until the end of the conversation, you allow them to think about the characteristics you pointed out (both positive and negative) without being biased toward the label.